 INTO THE NORTH IS A EEYOU ISTCHEE BAIE-JAMES TOURISM INITIATIVE

-Canoeing, kayaking, fishing, hiking, nature interpretation, traditional activities, discovering more about the Cree culture, cooking meals over an open fire, gazing at the northern lights, sleeping in unconventional accommodations, checking out hydroelectric installations and much more will be part of this unforgettable road trip.
+Canoeing, kayaking, fishing, hiking, nature interpretation, traditional activities, discovering more about the Cree culture, cooking meals over an open fire, gazing at the northern lights, sleeping in unconventional accommodations, checking out hydroelectric installations and much more still will be part of this unforgettable road trip.

 July 14 to 29, 2018